Aerial Silks Skills Level 1

 Includes skills that require more strength, coordination, and/or body awareness than intermediate.
 Most dynamic skills are at this level.

-Skills include but are not limited to: Bicycle Climb, Straddle Climb, Fancy catcher’s, Simple Planche, Flag, Scissor hip lock, Windmill, Double star, Cartwheel.
+Skills include but are not limited to: Straddle Climb, Fancy catcher’s, Simple Planche, Flag, Scissor Hip Key, Windmill, Double star, Cartwheel.

 A great place to practice your skills and sequences at your own pace under the watchful eyes of a coach.

-In this short but sweet class we'll focus on active flexibility training for a specific goal.
+In this much needed class we'll focus on creating more mobility in our joints while also working on active flexibility training for a specific goal.
 Each week the goal will change, options include: Splits, Straddle, Back and Shoulders, Pike, and Hip Extension.

 The Lyrical Hoop is a great place to start your circus journey.
 Learn basic mounts, create shapes, learn aerial terminology and technique without the constriction of fabric.